 The construction of offshore energy plants to replace fossil fuels, such as wind power projects, has gained traction in the region creating demand for marine renewable insurance lines within MAT insurance.
 China, India, Australia, and South Korea are among the major markets for wind and hydro energy in the region.

-Lloyd’s Market Association (LMA) announced the high-risk status for all of Russia’s territorial waters in April 2022.
+Lloyd’s Market Association (LMA) announced the high-risk status for all of Russia’s territorial waters.

-Before that, in February 2022, the Joint War Committee assigned high-risk status to the Sea of Azov and the Black Sea waters.
+Before that, the Joint War Committee assigned high-risk status to the Sea of Azov and the Black Sea waters.
 These straits are a prominent gateway for crude and agriculture transport between the Asia-Pacific and European countries.

 Vessels crossing these straits will be required to inform their insurer/ broker beforehand to negotiate their policy terms.